The photo shows a man throwing ice on hilsa on a truck.

 Hilsa is a delicious delicacy for food lovers as much as sand bars are an attraction for adventurers, and both meet at a similar point in the Meghna river in Bhola.
 But things might not be so rosy as adverse things are happening here.

 As the schools of fish fries gather at shoals, fishermen hired by dishonest fish traders rush in and indiscriminately start catching prohibited fish fries at shoals and adjacent rivers with banned and harmful nets.
 Big and mid-sized fishes also get caught along with other varieties of fishes, aquatic animals and plants.
 Once they are caught, they die there.
-Chapila, jatka and hilsh fries are not spared either.
-All these were are handed over to the wholesale fish traders.
+Chapila, jatka and hilsa fries are not spared either.
+All these are handed over to the wholesale fish traders.

 Experts have more such stories to tell.
 Readers, you can learn more about the destruction of hilsa through these investigations run by Prothom Alo.